eehh-stanford/MinMaj-Adaptation-Diffusion/README.md

 ## Unit tests

-We developed our model using test-driven development which resulted in numerous unit tests that both confirm the model works as expected and to document model mechanics; see [`src/test/model.jl`](https://github.com/eehh-stanford/SustainableCBA/blob/main/src/test/model.jl) to view the test suite.
+We developed our model using test-driven development, which uses small, executable code snippets to confirm the model works as expected and to document model mechanics; see [`src/test/model.jl`](https://github.com/eehh-stanford/SustainableCBA/blob/main/src/test/model.jl) to view the test suite.

 While still in the REPL, run the unit tests to make sure all is working well: